Reparations for slavery in the United States: United States government

-The Rev. M.J.
-Divine, better known as Father Divine, was one of the earliest leaders to argue clearly for "retroactive compensation", and the message was spread via International Peace Mission publications.
+Reverend M. J. Divine was one of the earliest leaders to argue clearly for "retroactive compensation", and the message was spread via International Peace Mission publications.
 On July 28, 1951, Father Divine issued a "peace stamp" bearing the text: "Peace!
 All nations and peoples who have suppressed and oppressed the under-privileged, they will be obliged to pay the African slaves and their descendants for all uncompensated servitude and for all unjust compensation, whereby they have been unjustly deprived of compensation on the account of previous condition of servitude and the present condition of servitude.
 This is to be accomplished in the defense of all other under-privileged subjects and must be paid retroactive up-to-date".

 At the first National Reparations Convention in Chicago in 2001, a proposal by Howshua Amariel, a Chicago social activist, would require the federal government to make reparations to proven descendants of slaves.
-In addition, Amariel stated "For those blacks who wish to remain in America, they should receive reparations in the form of free education, free medical, free legal and free financial aid for 50 years with no taxes levied," and "For those desiring to leave America, every black person would receive a million dollars or more, backed by gold, in reparation."
+In addition, Amariel stated "For those blacks who wish to remain in America, they should receive reparations in the form of free education, free medical, free legal and free financial aid for fifty years with no taxes levied," and "For those desiring to leave America, every black person would receive a million dollars or more, backed by gold, in reparation."
 At the convention Amariel's proposal received approval from the 100 or so participants.
 Nevertheless, the question of who would receive such payments, who should pay them and in what amount, has remained highly controversial, since the United States Census does not track descent from slaves or slave owners and relies on self-reported racial categories.

 On July 30, 2008, the United States House of Representatives passed a resolution apologizing for American slavery and subsequent discriminatory laws.

 Nine states have officially apologized for their involvement in the enslavement of Africans.
 Those states are: